 Then, in November 1848 the new constitution was published.
 All men were allowed to vote and there was to be a single elected assembly and a popularly elected president.
 In December 1848 Louis Napoleon, the nephew of Napoleon Bonaparte was elected president.

-Meanwhile industrialisation continued in France.
-During Napoleon's time many more railways were built and new banks were founded.
+Meanwhile industrialization continued in France.
+During Napoleon's time, many more railways were built and new banks were founded.

 However Napoleon had a disastrous foreign policy.
 In 1854 he went to war with Russia (The Crimean War).
 Although the war ended successfully in 1856 France gained nothing.
 Then, in 1859 he fought a war with Austria.
 Again the war was successful but France gained little (only Savoy and Nice).

 Furthermore in 1862 France joined Britain and Spain in sending an expedition to collect debt from Mexico.
-Spain and Britain withdrew but Napoleon foolishly tried to make Maximillian, a prince of Austria, emperor of Mexico.
+Spain and Britain withdrew but Napoleon foolishly tried to make Maximilian, a prince of Austria, emperor of Mexico.
 The Mexicans rebelled and in 1865 Napoleon was forced to withdraw his troops.
-Maximillian was shot.
+Maximilian was shot.